laetho/person-svc-go/README.md

 # person-svc-go

+This is a really simple and basic implementation of a go lang based microservice.
+It's main purpose is to demonstrate how to containerize it, how to work with this locally and how to run this on that Kubernetes thing.

 ## Building

-We'll experiment with different ways of building this rather simple service.
+We'll experiment with different ways of building this very simple service.

 We'll try the following tools: